1. Home

 Refresh the view of the policy and confirm that it is in there and that it is saved as part of the policy.

 Group policy doesn't take effect on any given computer immediately.
 There is an interval where it refreshes policies and pushes things out.
 You can always go to a command line window and type GPUpdate /force.
 This tells it to update now, don't wait for the next interval.
 It will do the computer half first and then it will do the user half.
+If you're in a company network that has multiple domain controllers, you might have to either trigger those domain controllers to synchronize with each other or wait 15 minutes or so before you see this happen.
+For the changes to take effect you typically have to close your browser and open it again.
+For additional troubleshooting tips related to a policy taking effect, refer to the following article: Bulk Installation of VisualSP Browser Extension - Chrome/Edge.

 Related Articles